CovertLab/parest/README.md

 To run a single, standard optimization, call `python optimize.py`.
 The output parameter values will be saved as `optimized_pars.npy`.

 ### Specific parameter estimation
 To run a specific optimization problem, call `python main.py` with the appropriate options (see `python main.py -h` for arguments).
-For example, to run the optimization using the smallest saturation penalty (see text) and see #32,
+For example, to run the optimization using the smallest saturation penalty (see text) and seed #32,

 ```bash
 python main.py --seed=32 --problem=all_scaled_upper_sat_limits_1e-1